-The main food source for sperm whales are medium and large squid and fish.
+The main food sources for sperm whales are medium-large squid and fish.
 Many sperm whales bear scars along their body from battles with giant squid.
 Sperm whales around Iceland tend to hunt for bony fish more than squid.

 Close family ties exist within groups, especially with the females.
 Males will form temporary groups with other males of a similar age, and older and larger males that have reached full maturity commonly separate from the groups to lead solitary lives.
 Only male sperm whales have been observed in Icelandic waters, as the females and calves tend to stay in temperate and equatorial waters.

 The life expectancy of sperm whales is 60-70 years.
 It‘s quite difficult to make accurate stock assessments as they spend very little time at the surface and have a wide global distribution.
 Some estimates place the population at 360,000 individuals and others place them at 1.5-2 million, with an estimated population between 1 and 3 million before whaling began.